uberkautilya/kafka-using-schema-registry/README.md

-This is fork - albeit the split from the original repository, of Code With Dilip Youtube course on Kafka with Schema registry.
+This is fork - albeit split from the original repository, of Code With Dilip Youtube course on Kafka with Schema registry.

 # Kafka For Developers - Data Contracts using Schema Registry